SoftwareAG/sagdevops-cc-server/README.md

 ant boot -Dbootstrap=YOUR_BOOT_NAME
 ```

-NOTE: most of the properties are applicable only for a new boostrap session.
+NOTE: most of the properties are applicable only for a new bootstrap session.
 If you already bootstraped
 Command Central they will NOT apply for this installation.
 You can re-bootstrap Command Central by running this command: